FelixPetriconi/future_proposal/proposal.md

 # II.
 Introduction

-From our point the design of std::future and its planned extension with the C++17 Concurrency TS can be improved in respect to performance, scalarbility and composability of its components.
+From our point the design of std::future and its planned extensio, which is currently described in the C++17 Concurrency TS, can be improved in respect to performance, scalarbility and composability of its components.

 # III.
 Motivation and Scope

 ## Copyable future
-A common use case in execution graphs is that the result of an asynchronous calculation is needed as an argument to more than one further asynchronous operation.
+A common use case in graphs of execution is that the result of an asynchronous calculation is needed as an argument for more than one further asynchronous operation.
 The current design of std::future is limited to one continuous operation, to one .then() continuation, because it accepts only a std::future as argument.

 So it is necessary that futures become copyable and the following example of multiple continuatons into different directions would be possible.